 Texas A&M is, I believe, the only lab offering Equine ancestry.
 They also offer coat color testing but, their prices are higher than the vendors above.
 I have never used their services but have friends that have who were happy with them and the reports they provide!

 I hope this article has been able to give you some insight into genetic tests available for horses.
-If equine genetics are something that interests you, check out our quiz!
+If equine genetics are something that interests you, check out our other articles!

 To view our other FREE printable forms and other topics in the record keeping category, visit the Record Keeping Archive page where you can find all kinds of horse forms.